VisEval: A Benchmark for Data Visualization in the Era of Large Language Models: : A benchmark for data visualization

 \subsubsection{Readability Evaluator}

 To evaluate the readability of generated visualizations \revise{in the context of their queries}, we propose an innovative assessment methodology integrating a multimodal model named GPT-4V(ISION)\cite{openai2023gpt4v}.
-GPT-4V exhibits remarkable capabilities in processing both textual and image inputs and generating textual outputs\cite{shi2023exploring,abe2024assessing}, showcasing its potential to serve as an expert in evaluating the readability of generated visualizations.
+GPT-4V exhibits remarkable capabilities in processing both textual and image inputs and generating textual outputs\cite{shi2023exploring,abe2024assessing}.
 We conducted a pilot experiment to further understand the capabilities of GPT-4V.
 We presented GPT-4V with the visualization and posed multiple questions such as ``Whether any graphic elements out of the canvas?'' and ``Any readability issues within this visualization?''.
 The model showed impressive proficiency in text recognition and comprehension of visualizations.
 However, it occasionally made simple errors, such as failing to identify overflow issues where text or legends extend beyond the canvas or detecting only partial problems.

 Therefore, we decided to decompose the complex readability assessment problem into smaller and more controllable sub-problems, which is a common strategy to mitigate errors in LLMs~\cite{zhou2022least}.
 We identified two significant readability-related issues and prioritized them as sub-problems to address.
 As depicted in~\cref{fig:readability}, the readability assessment will be conducted with the help of layout check and scale \& ticks check.
 The details of each module are as follows: